hyvr-official/Fishline/README.md

 > * `http://[pulic ip]:[port]/blog-app` (eg. http://9.9.9.9:3000/blog-app).

 ### :hammer_and_wrench: How to build
 You can build the binaries or do development of Fishline by following the below steps.
-Fishline is build fully on Golang.
+Fishline is build fully on Golang and Goreleaser is used for building releases.
 So you should install latest version of Go from [here](https://go.dev/doc/install).

 * Clone that project from Github.
 * Run `go mod download` command to install all mods.
+* Install Goreleaser by running `go install github.com/goreleaser/goreleaser/v2@latest`
 * Run `build.bash` if you are building from Linux.
 * Run `build.bat` if you are building from Windows.
 * Build will be generated in the `./build` folder